Wild fluctuations in stock markets resulting from the coronavirus pandemic have tested the resolve of many investors.

 Gordon: Health care stocks have also held up relatively well.
 A lot of these companies have the opportunity to develop a drug that might combat the coronavirus, while others are gearing up to make much needed testing equipment.
 And, given the crisis that we're in, I expect less pressure from Congress on drug pricing.
 So I believe the drug companies may do well from here.
 Companies that make devices for knee or hip replacements, for example, will likely get temporarily cut back, as many of those surgeries will be postponed.
 But I don't think demand goes away; it just gets pushed off and they look better perhaps a year or 18 months from now.

 Gordon: Try not to look at the market every day.
 That can only amplify anxiety.
 Times like this can be unnerving, but remember that the stock price only matters when you buy and when you sell.
-Remember there’s a lot happening behind the scenes as we look for opportunities to upgrade portfolios and test the resilience of the companies in which we are invested.
+Remember that while your clients may feel hopeless because they are doing nothing, there’s a lot happening behind the scenes as we look for opportunities to upgrade portfolios and test the resilience of the companies in which we are invested.
 We have a lot of resources, including a great team of investment analysts in markets around the world who have deep experience.
 For example, we have health care analysts who are MDs and I believe are the best in the industry.

 Jonsson: There is so much anxiety and fear in the market, and I think it is important to lean the other way when sentiment gets lopsided.
 With negativity so high, I'm trying to allow for the possibility of positive surprises.
 Maybe the current situation isn't quite as bad as it seems, or maybe we solve this.
 Maybe good old-fashioned scientific ingenuity comes up with some great solutions.
 But most importantly, don't lose sight of the long term and consider this downturn an opportunity to invest in some great companies at attractive prices.